Minimal cones and self-expanding solutions for mean curvature flows: Existence for self-expanders

 In Theorem \ref{WeakexistSE}, for the \textbf{E}-minimizing self-expanding current $T$, $\mathrm{spt}T$ may be equal to the cone $C$ itself.
 In fact, we can not find such $T$ when $C$ is area-minimizing.

 \begin{lemma} Any non area-minimizing hypercone cannot be an \textbf{E}-minimizing self-expanding hypersurface.
 Moreover, if a minimal cone $C$ is an \textbf{E}-minimizing self-expanding hypersurface in $\overline{\Om}$, then it is an area-minimizing cone in $\overline{\Om}$, where $\Om$ is a component of $\R^{n+1}\setminus C$. \end{lemma} \begin{proof} Let $C$ be a minimal hypercone with possible singularities.
-If $C$ is also an \textbf{E}-minimizing self-expanding hypersurface in $\R^{n+1}$, then
+If $C$ is also an \textbf{E}-minimizing self-expanding hypersurface in $\R^{n+1}$, then for any fixed $r>0$ and each $t>0$